KhronosGroup/Vulkan-Loader/BUILD.md

 ## Building on Fuchsia

 Fuchsia uses the project's GN build system to integrate with the Fuchsia platform build.

+## Building on QNX

+QNX is using its own build system.
+The proper build environment must be set under the QNX host development system (Linux, Win64, MacOS) by invoking the shell/batch script provided with QNX installation.

+Then change working directory to the "build-qnx" in this project and type "make".
+It will build the ICD loader for all CPU targets supported by QNX.

 ### SDK Symbols